bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 ### Errors 🚨

-In addition to console logs in the Workers Quick Edit interface, HTTP and upstream API errors are passed through to the response object with handle-able `{'errror': response}` entries for each request.
+In addition to console logs in the Workers Quick Edit interface, HTTP and upstream API errors are passed through to the response object with handle-able `{'error': response}` entries for each request.
 A single non-responsive endpoint won't bring the whole thing down.

-## What cooking in this recipe? 🍲 🥘
+## What's cooking in this recipe? 🍲 🥘

-In this recipe, for demonstration we use the [WeatherBit.io](https://www.weatherbit.io/) APIs, and we keep the API key hidden in a [environment variable](https://gomakethings.com/how-to-use-environment-variables-with-Cloudflare-workers-and-vanilla-js/).
+In this recipe, for demonstration, we use the [WeatherBit.io](https://www.weatherbit.io/) APIs, and we keep the API key hidden in a [environment variable](https://gomakethings.com/how-to-use-environment-variables-with-Cloudflare-workers-and-vanilla-js/).

 You'll need to:
 1. Have a [Cloudflare Workers account](https://dash.Cloudflare.com/sign-up/workers)